SarveshMankar/SarveshMankar/README.md

 ---

-<h3 quote align='center'>A place for everything, everything in its place.</h3 quote>
+<h3 quote align='center'>That's what I love from metal, and that's what I love from hip-hop.</h3 quote>

 ---